mit-pdos/cspec/README.md

 ## Running the replicated disk as an nbd server

 The only tools you need are `stack` for building the server and `nbd-client` for connecting to it.
-If you're not familiar with Stack, it's a build tool for Haskell aiming for reproducable, sandboxed builds.
-Using Stack, the project will fetch, build, and use stable versions of all its dependencies (including GHC itself), independent of the rest of your Haskell setup.
+If you're not familiar with [Stack](https://docs.haskellstack.org/en/stable/GUIDE/), it's a build tool for Haskell aiming for reproducible, local builds.
+Using Stack, compiling will fetch, build, and use stable versions of all dependencies (including GHC itself), independent of the rest of your Haskell setup.

 ```